RezuwanHassan262/Multi-label-Film-Classifier/README.md

 <h2 style=color:#fe5e21;>ONNX Transformation</h2>

 The initial trained model had a substantial memory footprint of approximately 314MB.
 To optimize its size and potentially improve inference speed, I employed ONNX quantization.
 This technique successfully reduced the model size to a more manageable 78MB.

+<h2 style=color:#fe5e21;>Deployment</h2>

+<h3 style=color:#fe5e21;>HuggingFace Spaces</h3>

+The compressed model is deployed to the HuggingFace Spaces Gradio App.
+The implementation can be found in the deployment folder or here

+<h3 style=color:#fe5e21;>Web Deployment</h3>

+Deployed a Flask App built to take abstract and show the tasks of the paper as output.
+Check flask branch.
+The website is live here

+*Background Image Credit: The image used as the background is not mine.
+It was taken from here